furious-programming/TreeStructInfo/README.md

 # Text files syntax

-Text files are build in a linear manner - in every single line can be written only one information, such as the tree header or attribute declaration.
+Text files are build in a linear manner - in every single line can be written only one information, such as the tree header or the header of attribute declaration.
 Is allowed to insert any number of blank lines.
-Syntax is based on the following keywords:
+Syntax is based on the following keywords and key phrases:

 ```
-tsinfo      - opens the header of the tree
+treestructinfo    - opens the header of the tree
-version     - stands before the format version
 name              - stands before the name of the tree
 end tree          - closes the main body of the tree

-attr        - opens the standard attribute declaration
+attr              - opens the header of standard attribute declaration
-node        - opens the standard node declaration
+node              - opens the header of standard node declaration
-end         - ends the standard node body
+end node          - ends the standard node body

-link        - opens the link declaration
+tree              - opens the header of link declaration
-as          - stands before the virtual node name
+as node           - stands before the virtual node name
-flags       - stands before the set of linking flags
+in mode           - stands before the set of linking modes

-ref attr    - opens the referencing attribute declaration
+ref attr          - opens the header of referencing attribute declaration
-ref node    - opens the referencing node declaration
+ref node          - opens the headers of referencing node declaration and definition
-end ref     - ends the referencing node body
+end ref node      - ends the referencing node body
 ```

-Keywords can be made up only of lowercase letters.
+Keywords and key phrases can be made up only of lowercase letters.
 To describe the syntax of text configuration files used are also several strings:

 ```
-"1.0"      - the value of the format version
+"2.0"      - the value of the format version

-"text"     - flag indicating the inclusion of a text file
+"text"     - mode indicating the inclusion of a text file
-"binary"   - flag indicating the inclusion of a binary file
+"binary"   - mode indicating the inclusion of a binary file
-"read"     - flag indication inclusion of the file for read only
+"read"     - mode indication inclusion of the file for read only
-"write"    - flag indicating inclusion of the file for read and write
+"write"    - mode indicating inclusion of the file for read and write
 ```

 a small number of special characters: